Rush Limboy ending a fabulous week of broadcast excellence once again.

 We need you.

-By the way, um, ladies and gentlemen, um, I was just made aware, you know, the latest uh survey guru out there is Nate Silver, who left the New York Times and went to join ESPN.
+You know, the latest survey guru out there is Nate Silver, who left the New York Times and went to join ESPN.

 Nate Silver has accurately analyzed polling data and selected which polling data he thinks accurate and has made accurate predictions based on it.

-He is basically saying this NBC Wall Street Journal poll doesn't mean anything because it doesn't, particularly it doesn't mean anything about future elections because it it doesn't it doesn't provide any data about that.
+He is basically saying this NBC Wall Street Journal poll doesn't mean anything because it doesn't, particularly, it doesn't mean anything about future elections because it doesn't provide any data about that.

-Um he said it's he's not convinced things look bad for the Republicans yet at all in 2014 because of the generic ballot hasn't caved on the Republicans yet.
+He said he's not convinced things look bad for the Republicans yet at all in 2014 because the generic ballot hasn't caved on the Republicans yet.

-The generic congressional ballot, asking people you vote Republican or Democrat for not a candidate's name, you know, keep people's congressmen's names out of the question, just party affiliation, generic ballot.
+The generic congressional ballot asking people, you vote Republican or Democrat for not a candidate's name, keep people's congressmen's names out of the question, just party affiliation, generic ballot.

 The bottom has not fallen out of the Republican Party on that.

-And I folks, I'm not trying to keep you bucked up or from walking over the ledge.
+And folks, I'm not trying to keep you bucked up or from walking over the ledge.

 I know how this stuff works.

-It's Obama that's taking it on the chin this week.
+It's Obama that's taken it on the chin this week.

 Are you aware that truckers want to shut down Washington because of Obamacare and Obama regulations?